gvwilson/thirdbit/_posts/2021/2021-12-29-tuppence-a-bag.md

 his sister replies loftily.

 The governess smiles.
-She remembers how excited he was---how excited she was, and how hard she tried to hide it.
+She remembers how excited he was—how excited she was, and how hard she tried to hide it.
 It was nothing compared to what she feels today, though.